Kamandalu Ubud – Individually-designed villas in a pristine valley, ideal for honeymooners and families.

 The only places for tourists are in nearby resorts:

-- The elegant CasCades faces the ravine, and Apéritif, opened in mid-2018, will soon be one of the world’s finest.
+- The elegant CasCades faces the ravine, and Apéritif, opened in mid-2018, is one of the world’s finest.
 At Viceroy Bali resort, 350m further up the lane from the Kamandalu.
-5-minute walk.

 Otherwise, get a hotel shuttle bus to Ubud and visit these unique places: